Prudhvi-Raj1806/Sentrix-Echelon/README.md

 - Logo upload is a client-side-only preview that updates the header logo.
 - This is a front-end prototype.
 Analytics and dashboards are static/dummy data intended for integration.

-Next steps
-- Replace assets and photos
-- Add real analytics endpoints and websockets for live dashboards
-- Integrate with backend auth and user management